chzchzchz/gitcoin/README.md

 ## The git chain: an eternal golden braid ##

 The copyleft patent pending _gitcoin_ technology is bitcoin for git.
 A _gitcoin_ miner converts precious electricity to nonsense git commits.
-If the first 1+(lg(commits))/4 of the commit SHA are lucky, it's a new gitcoin and the world is all the more richer.
+If the first 1+(lg(commits))/4 digits of the commit SHA are lucky, it's a new gitcoin and the world is all the more richer.

 _gitcoin_ is designed to be a naturally deflationary currency; the value of _gitcoin_ can only increase!
 Therefore, all rational agents must hoard gitcoin forever.
-To prevent irrational agents sabotaging the gitcoin network (cf., Byzantine economists problem), there is no way to spend/transfer gitcoins.
+To prevent irrational agents from sabotaging the gitcoin network (cf., Byzantine economists problem), there is no way to spend/transfer gitcoins.

 ## Usage ##